 In 2007, we implemented a nonqualified 401(k) excess plan to provide benefits that would have otherwise been provided to participants in our 401(k) plan but for the imposition of certain maximum statutory limits imposed on qualified plans, such as annual limits on eligible pay and contributions.
-Under the 401(k) plan, the Company makes matching contribution on behalf of each participant equal to 50% of the first 5% of compensation contributed to the plan by the participant.
+Under the 401(k) plan, the Company makes matching contributions on behalf of each participant equal to 50% of the first 5% of compensation contributed to the plan by the participant.
 In addition under the 401(k) plan, the Company has the option to make core contributions on behalf of each participant (regardless of whether the participant contributes to the plan).
-The Company also may, in its discretion, make the same contributions to the nonqualified 401(k) excess plan but only with respect to compensation in excess of the annual limit on eligible pay was \$265,000 and the annual limit on contributions was \$53,000.
+The Company also may, in its discretion, make the same contributions to the nonqualified 401(k) excess plan but only with respect to compensation in excess of the annual limit on eligible pay.
+In 2017, the Company elected not to make core contributions to the 401(k) plan or the nonqualified 401(k) excess plan.
+In 2016, the annual limit on eligible pay was \$275,000 and the annual limit on contributions was \$54,000.
 Any contribution credits that we provide to participants under the nonqualified 401(k) plan are invested, at the discretion of plan participants, in one or more mutual funds selected by the plan participants.
 The same twenty-four mutual funds that we make available under our 401(k) plan are also available under the nonqualified 401(k) excess plan and there are no minimum or guaranteed rates of return to the participants on such investments.
 Distributions from the nonqualified 401(k) excess plan are made in a lump sum in connection with a participant's separation from service.